Boil Water Notice FAQ's

 How long will the boil water notice last?

-Boil Water Notice Rescind
+Boil Water Notice Rescinded

 What should I do once the notice is lifted?

-Once TWC rescinds the boil water notice, all household pipes should be flushed before use for drinking or cooking.
+Once TWC rescinds the boil water notice, all household pipes should be flushed before being used for drinking or cooking.
 To flush your pipes, let the water run to ensure fresh water is flowing.
 Run all cold faucets for one minute, run water softeners through a regeneration cycle, replace water filters, and make and discard three batches of ice for automatic ice makers.

 Here are some Frequently Asked Questions from the CDC

-WHEN I TURN ON THE FAUCET, THE WATER SPUTTERS.
+- WHEN I TURN ON THE FAUCET, THE WATER SPUTTERS.
 WHY?

-You have air in your lines.
+- You have air in your lines.
 Turn on your tap slowly and run the water until the sputtering stops.

-THE WATER IS DISCOLORED.
+- THE WATER IS DISCOLORED.
 WHAT SHOULD I DO?

 - Flush water pipes by running the water until it is clear.